 Summer Term Fees.
-For Michigan residents the summer term fee for a full program (7 hours or more) is \$700; for non-residents the full program fee is \$1500.
-For a part-time summer program (less than 7 hours) Michigan residents must pay \$101 for each hour elected.
-Non-residents must pay \$216 for each hour elected.
+For Michigan residents the summer term fee for a full program (7 hours or more) is \$1,041.40; for non-residents the full program fee is \$2,151.40.
+For a part-time summer program (less than 7 hours) Michigan residents must pay \$139 for each hour elected, plus proportional registration, health service, and student government fees.
+Non-residents must pay \$298 for each hour elected.